Gene Day: Legacy

 In 2007, Day was inducted into the Joe Shuster Awards' Canadian Comic Book Creator Hall of Fame.
 Two years later, with the consent of Day's brothers, the Joe Shuster Awards founded the Gene Day Award for Canadian Self-Publishing, which honors Canadian comic book creators who self-published their work during the previous calendar year.
 The first Day Award was presented on September 26, 2009 by David Day and James Waley to Jesse Jacobs for his self-published mini-comic Blue Winter, Shapes in the Snow.
+In 2022, Gene Day was a posthumous recipient of the Inkwell Awards' Stacey Aragon Special Recognition Award (SASRA).

 Future Day

 Day's work in his 1979, graphic novel-like story collection: